prometheus/prometheus/docs/configuration/configuration.md

 `tsdb` lets you config the runtime reloadable configuration of the TSDB.

 NOTE: Out of order ingestion is an experimental feature, but you do not need any additional flag to enable it.
-Setting `out_of_order_time_window` to a positive number enables it.
+Setting `out_of_order_time_window` to a positive duration enables it.

 ```yaml
 # Configures how old an out-of-order/out-of-bounds sample can be w.r.t. the TSDB max time.